SilvioWeging/kASA/README.md

 kASA supports paired-end files which are synchronous.

-To input translated sequences, add the `-z` flag.
+Protein sequences are detected automatically.
 If you've used a custom alphabet for conversion, just use the same here by copying the `-a <file> <number>` part of your `build` call.

 Since kASA uses k-mers, a `k` can be given to influence accuracy.
 You can set these bounds by yourself with the `-k` parameter, the default lower bound is 7, the upper 12.
 Smaller `k`'s than 6 only make sense if your data is very noisy or you're working on amino acid level.